WeAreDotnet/dotnet-creator-cards/.github/PULL_REQUEST_TEMPLATE.md

-# #WeAreDonet Creator Submission Guidelines
+# #WeAreDotnet Creator Submission Guidelines

-* [x] Check all points before submitting the PR.
+* [ ] Check all points before submitting the PR.

 * [ ] By submitting this pull request to add my creator card, I verify that I adhere to the #WeAreDotnet creator card submission guidelines.